chongtinghoivan/CloudCareerPro/README.md

 2. Got 3 new leads (A total of 48 leads)

 ### Day 12 (10 May 2022)
-1. Finished the Chapter "From Harmonica Teacher to Cloud Solutions Architect" under the Section "About Me"
+1. Finished the Chapter "From Harmonica Teacher to Cloud Solutions Architect" under the Lesson "About Me"
-2. Finished the Chapter "My 5 Rounds of #100DaysOfCloud" under the Section "About Me"
+2. Finished the Chapter "My 5 Rounds of #100DaysOfCloud" under the Lesson "About Me"
-3. Finished the Chapter "Connect with Me" under the Section "About Me"
+3. Finished the Chapter "Connect with Me" under the Lesson "About Me"
-4. Finished all the Chapters of the Section "About Me"
+4. Finished all the Chapters of the Lesson "About Me"
 5. Got 1 new lead (A total of 49 leads)

 ### Day 13 (11 May 2022)